jacobian/django-deployment-workshop/README.rst

 Django Deployment Workshop
 ==========================

-This is code and configuration for my Django Deployment Workshop at PyCon 2010 (and beyond).
+This is code and configuration for my Django Deployment Workshop at PyCon 2010, OSCON 2010, and beyond.

 Here you'll find example config used to set up an example deployment environment for a Python WSGI stack, including: